Golf Channel: History

 The idea of a 24-hour golf network came from media entrepreneur Joseph E. Gibbs of Birmingham, Alabama, who first thought of such a concept in 1991.
 Gibbs felt there was enough interest in golf among the public to support such a network, and commissioned a Gallup Poll to see if his instincts were correct.
 With the support of the polling behind him, Gibbs and legendary golfer Arnold Palmer then secured $80 million in financing from several cable television providers (including Adelphia Communications Corporation, Cablevision Industries, Comcast, Continental Cablevision, Newhouse, and the Times Mirror Company) to launch the network, which was among the first subscription networks developed to cover one singular sport.

-Announced in February 1993, the launch date was targeted for May 1994; and it was launched on January 17, 1995, with a ceremonial flip of the switch by co-founder Arnold Palmer.
+Announced in February 1993, the launch date was targeted for May 1994; and it was launched on January 17, 1995, as The Golf Channel with a ceremonial flip of the switch by co-founder Arnold Palmer.
 The first live tournament the channel televised was the Dubai Desert Classic, held January 19–22.
-Originally a premium channel with limited subscribers, it retooled in September 1995 to be part of basic-tier pay TV to reach more viewers, and ratings rapidly increased.
+Originally a premium channel with limited subscribers, it retooled in September 1995 to be part of basic-tier pay television to reach more viewers, and ratings rapidly increased.
 In 1996, Fox Cable Networks acquired a minority stake in the channel for $50 million.

 From 1999 to 2001, Golf Channel held part of the PGA Tour's cable rights for early-round coverage.
 To boost their availability, Golf Channel reached an agreement with Fox Sports Networks (FSN) to air simulcasts of the coverage.
 In 2002, Golf Channel lost its rights to the main PGA Tour, but gained rights to the developmental Buy.com Tour.

 Acquisition by Comcast

 In 2001, Fox sold its 30.9% stake in Golf Channel, as well as its stake in Outdoor Life Network, to minority owner Comcast as part of a larger transaction by Fox to acquire Comcast's stake in Speedvision.
 In December 2003, Comcast acquired the remaining 8.6% stake of Golf Channel it did not already own from the Tribune Company, giving it full ownership.

 In January 2007, Golf Channel became the exclusive cable broadcaster of the PGA Tour as part of a new 15-year contract, replacing ESPN and USA Network.
 The contract included early-round coverage of all official money events, and 13 events per-season carried exclusively by the network.
 By then, Golf Channel had carriage in 75 million homes.
+It also simplified its branding, dropping the article The from its on-air name.

 Concurrently, Comcast also launched Versus/Golf HD, a 1080i high definition channel featuring programming from Golf Channel and sister network Versus.
 Golf Channel programming was broadcast during the daytime hours, and Versus programming was broadcast during the evening and primetime hours.
 This arrangement ended in December 2008, when both networks launched their own 24-hour high-definition simulcasts.

 In March 2008, Comcast acquired the online golf reservation platform GolfNow.
 It was re-located to Golf Channel's headquarters in Orlando.